-The table top is a large premade slab from Lowe’s that fit perfectly for the width of the pantry.
+The table top in our little pantry is a large premade slab from Lowe’s that fit perfectly for the width of the pantry.
 I use it a lot for mixing ingredients right in the pantry.
 I think it makes the pantry more useful, as well as feel more spacious.

 The bottom crates on casters hold rice and pastas.
 I stained them along with the tabletop with Minwax Jacobean stain.
 I purchased caster wheels for the bins and attached them to the base of the crates.
 Now they can slide all the way into the deep pantry.
 It’s so easy to roll them out and scoop what I need.

 Using the walls of utility spaces really optimizes on storage.
 On the pantry wall, I hung three wire baskets from the Dollar Tree with cup hooks and created a little fruit display.

 I hung my apron on a nail that was conveniently sticking out of the opposite wall…maybe now I will remember to use it more often!